“So who did your psychic paper say you were in order

 “Ordinary mortals have to queue three times,” Alec added.

-“Once to get their tickets, then to go through security, then to
+“Once to get their tickets, then again to go through security, and

 “I’m no ordinary mortal,” The Doctor answered him with